-Kirk nodded.
 "I'll get some coffee while there's still time."
-He took the cup from her.
+Kirk took the cup from her.
 She was surprised to see him come back with just the one.

 "I can't have one of my own?" she asked, as she took the cup from him and sipped.

 He smiled, but his eyes weren't amused.
 They were intense.
 "Did you want one of your own?"
-He leaned in, said very softly, "I got the impression that you were enjoying sharing."
+He leaned in and said very softly, "I got the impression you were enjoying sharing."